Philosophy

 PHIL 2223 Logic: This course differs from other philosophy courses in that it has problem sets and exams rather than papers.
 The course is a rigorous introduction to formal symbolic logic, and its aim is to help us in distinguishing valid from invalid arguments.
 The course does not presuppose any prior knowledge of logic, and is open to first-year students.

-First-year writing seminars and 1000-level courses offered this fall: PHIL 1036 Personal Ethics, PHIL 1311 Socialism, Capitalism, and Democracy, and PHIL 1350 Happiness.
+First-year writing seminars and 1000-level courses offered this fall: PHIL 1040 Personal Identity and PHIL 1320 Moral Problems.

 Looks at and evaluates different theories of political and social organization.
 We will read classics of philosophy, but we will also look at works of fiction.
 In science fiction authors explore ideas of government and social organization which are relevant to the philosophical theories, and present these with more attention to the details and possible ramifications of such theories than works of theory can easily do.
 We will, for example, read John Locke on our inherent right to private property, and then read Ursula K. LeGuin’s The Dispossessed, which presents a society in which property has been abolished.
 We will consider whether and when government interference in family life is justified, examining fictional and philosophical portrayals of population control.
 One pervasive theme will be the value or lack of value of liberty in different areas of action, and we will end by giving special attention to considerations personal and political freedom.